-What is verified, what is pending at TFS Aviator-Style
+What is audit-confirmed, what is pending at TFS Aviator-Style

 We open with the honest data state before the full breakdown.